millerk22/emc2-labs/EMC2-Labs-Fall/lab07.rst

 >>> print(v[::2])   # [beginning,end) stepping every second element
 [ 4 -5 -2  0]

-We can access the entries in a matrix in a similar way to accessing elements of a list, though for matrices we have to list two indices (or ranges of indices), to specify the location of the row(s) and/or column(s) in which we are interested.
+We can access the entries in a matrix in a similar way to accessing elements of a list.
+However for matrices, we need to provide two indices (or ranges of indices), to specify the location of the row(s) and/or column(s) in which we are interested.

 >>> my_matrix=np.array([[1, 2, 3, 4],[-5, -6, -7, -8],[1, 5, 2, 3]])